DanToml/conferences/talks/2018/kubecon/script.md

 ## Cooperative API

 ^
 It also exposes much of its functionality and state through a rest and rpc api.
-This is both great for building out our scheduling capabilities, but also really useful for building out tools on top and around nomad to augment its capabilities with our own needs, when things would not necessarily be suitable for upstream use.
+This is both great for building out our scheduling capabilities, but also really useful for building out tools on top and around nomad to augment its capabilities with our own needs, when things would not necessarily be suitable for upstreaming.

 ---